-- 1. At least the default Product Configuration of each Operating Mode must meet these requirements, without invoking this rule; testing may always use such a Product Configuration. - 2.
-The Operating Modes must not violate the Java Platform, Standard Edition Rules. - 3.
-The Product Configurations of Operating Modes of an application and its components are configured at deployment time, or by administrative action, and can not be changed during the runtime of that application. - 4.
+.
+The Operating Modes must not violate the Java Platform, Standard Edition Rules.

+.
 Some Product Configurations of such Operating Modes may provide only a subset of the functional programmatic behavior required by the Specifications.
-The behavior of applications that use more than the provided subset, when run in such Product Configurations, is unspecified. - 5.
+The behavior of applications that use more than the provided subset, when run in such Product Configurations, is unspecified.

+.
 The functional programmatic behavior of any binary class or interface in the above defined subset must be that defined by the Specifications.

-6. Any Product Configuration that invokes this rule must be clearly Documented as not fully meeting the requirements of the Specifications.
+.
+Any Product Configuration that invokes this rule must be clearly Documented as not fully meeting the requirements of the Specifications.